-that he is credited for leading the charge in the revitalization of downtown Broken Arrow, which began nearly seven years ago.
-In April 2011, Smithwick chartered a bus to take 30 B.A. leaders and stakeholders to visit Dallas, Plano, Texas, and other cities that have successfully created thriving main streets and downtown areas, says Smithwick.
-On the ride home, Smithwick led a discussion on what the city's vision should be for downtown.
+Among Smithwick's many accolades is that he is credited for leading the charge in the revitalization of downtown Broken Arrow, which began nearly seven years ago.
+In April 2011, Smithwick chartered a bus to take 30 B.A. leaders and stakeholders to visit Dallas, Plano, Texas, and other cities that have successfully created thriving main streets and downtown areas, says Smith- On the ride home, Smithwick led a discussion on what the city's vision should be for downtown.
 "At the time, we had numerous disparate groups all wanting to help downtown move forward," he recalls.
-However, the only way that downtown could successfully do that would be through the creation of a shared vision.
-That discussion allowed all groups involved to get on the same page, and "now, everything we saw on that trip is unfolding in the Rose District," Smithwick says, such as mixed-use buildings, including the \$18 million, 120,000-square-foot development that will be constructed along Main Street, Kehmeier.
-Most recently, that has included the downtown mixed-use project as well as the Stoney Creek Hotel & Conference Center, which will grow area tourism and sales tax revenue, he says.
-After an unsuccessful attempt by city officials to develop a conference center in the early-2000s, Smithwick and chamber staff focused their attention in 2012 on reviving the project.
-The hotel and conference center opened in November.
+However, the only way that downtown could successfully do that would be through the creation of a shared vision That discussion allowed all groups involved to get on the same page, and "now, everything we saw on that trip is unfolding in the Rose District," Smithwick says, such as mixed-use buildings, including the \$18 million, 120,000-square-foot development that will be constructed along Main Street, widened sidewalks, outside dining, landscaping, and a water feature.
+"The Rose District has been the most fulfilling thing in my career," he says.